AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Multiattack.** You make three smacks.
 :
-***Smack.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 8 (1d8 + 4) bludgeoning damage.
-If all three attacks hit a single target, they must succeed at a DC 12 + PB Constitution saving throw or be Dazed until the end of their next turn.
+***Smack.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 8 (1d8 + 4) Bludgeoning damage.
+If all three attacks hit a single target, they must succeed at a DC 12 + PB Constitution Saving Throw or be Dazed until the end of their next turn.
 :
 ***Great Wave (Recharge 5-6).*** You conjure forth a rushing torrent of water in a line that is 80 feet long and 10 feet wide.
-All creatures in the line must make a Dexterity saving throw with DC 12 + PB or take 18 (4d8) bludgeoning damage and be pushed back 20 feet.
+All creatures in the line must make a Dexterity Saving Throw with DC 12 + PB or take 18 (4d8) Bludgeoning damage and be pushed back 20 feet.
 If the creature collides with a wall, they take an additional 3 (1d6) damage for every 10 feet they moved.
 You can travel along the wave, moving to any point along the line without provoking opportunity attacks.

 }}